 How do you make your start – and your mark – in today’s media industry?
 The people who hire and the people who watch them talk about traditional, radical and surprising ways to break into the journalism industry.

-Andrew Dodd is the program director of Journalism at Swinburne University.
+Andrew Dodd is the director of the Centre for Advancing Journalism at the University of Melbourne.
 He has been a journalist for more than 25 years, working in radio, TV, print and online.
 He was a broadcaster at ABC Radio National, where he presented many of the network’s programs and founded th...
 Read more